protocol-1903/parallel-piping/README.md

 If you wish to add compatibility with a mod, talk to me on github or discord so we can sort it out.

+## Uninstallation
+This mod changes pipe entities in-world.
+This means that, when removed, all existing pipes will be destroyed.
+Please send me a DM on discord if you want a migration package, I have to generate those per-save.
+This is not possible to fix in the mod.

 ## History
 This is a variant of No Pipe Touching, based on the original implementation of [Incompatible Pipes](https://mods.factorio.com/mod/incompatible-pipes) by sticklord.
 I thought of this a while back when rebuilding the mod, and it's stuck with me ever since.
 Glad to finally get it implemented.